-Governor Phil Murphy (D) delivered his fifth annual budget address outlining his Fiscal Year (FY) 2023 budget proposal, which includes spending cannabis tax revenue.
+Governor Phil Murphy (D) delivered his fifth annual budget address.
+It outlined his Fiscal Year (FY) 2023 budget proposal, which includes spending cannabis tax revenue.

 “With a focus on fostering an innovation-driven economy that grows new industries, restores our environment, and drives investment into our communities, this budget will support the careers of tomorrow,” he added.

-Murphy delivered a long speech on the nuances of the State Budget to both the State Senate and Assembly in the Assembly’s Chamber.
+Murphy delivered a long speech on the nuances of the State Budget to the State in the Assembly Chamber.
 He noted the state is doing well fiscally.
 It had its credit rating upgraded.
-Along with being flush with COVID stimulus money along with work he had done in his first term, he painted a very rosy picture.
+Along with being flush with COVID stimulus money along with work in his first term, he painted a rosy picture.

-It was the first budget address under which New Jersey Senate cannabis sponsor Nick Scutari (D-Union) will be Senate President and thus in a powerful position to push his own priorities along with those of others.
+It was the first budget address under which New Jersey Senate cannabis sponsor Nick Scutari (D-Union) will be Senate President.
+He is thus in a powerful position to push his own priorities along with those of others.
 Murphy said he was excited to work with him in his new capacity.

-“The Governor and Legislature have worked hard in recent years to build a strong economic foundation, and this budget is reaping those rewards.
-The discussion now is how to wisely steward growing surplus revenues and continue growth, rather than struggling to find cuts or tax increases to protect essential programs,” said Assembly Budget Chair Elena Pintor Marin (D-Essex).
+“The Governor and Legislature have worked hard in recent years to build a strong economic foundation.
+This budget is reaping those rewards.
+The discussion now is how to wisely steward growing surplus revenues and continue growth.
+Rather than struggling to find cuts or tax increases to protect essential programs,” said Assembly Budget Chair Elena Pintor Marin (D-Essex).

-He said their top priority will be property tax relief.
-They want to review proposals to find the best ways to reduce the tax burden on homeowners, businesses and renters.
+He said their top priority would be property tax relief.
+They want to review proposals to find the best ways to reduce the tax burden on homeowners, businesses, and renters.

 “We will make the strategic investments in the programs and services that improve economic opportunities for every resident of New Jersey.
 We will put in place a budget that addresses immediate needs and builds a better future,” Scutari added.